mbwong/mbwong.github.com/_posts/2012-06-21-first-party-apps.md

 An even more troublesome barrier to having first-party applications work in the browser is the same origin policy.
 The same origin policy prevents a document or script loaded from one origin from getting or setting properties of a document from another origin.
 In particular, this policy makes it impossible for me to provide a first party script that downloads files, e.g. images, from another domain, unless the site gives permission for you to do so.
 This policy has caused endless headaches when trying to manipulate Facebook photos within the browser.
 It may have been meant to offer better security, but it appears to also be helping data giants keep data within their walls.
 (I still have not yet found a satisfactory solution to this problem.)

 Despite the above bottlenecks, I believe that first party apps have potential to increase data accessibility without sacrificing privacy in the future.
 The reasons are twofold.
 First, the infrastructure for client-side computation is improving.
 Browsers increasingly support expressive interaction with local systems, which allow for better handling of large datasets.
 Visualization libraries in Javascript are improving rapidly.
 Second, the same origin policy seems to be leakier for some datatypes.
 While we may not easily manipulate cross-domain image data in the foreseeable future, the manipuation of other types of data -- in particular text-based data -- seem to be working well.

+Anyway, "First Party app" is just another crazy thought of mine.
+I'm now working on a Facebook photo album metadata analyzer, which will also be a first party app.
+Perhaps this will actually be useful.